yyrichy/documentation/source/buildtheearth/rendering/blender/preparing-scene.md

 ## Camera

 1. In the `Layout` editor in the `3D Viewport` on the top left click `Add`, `Camera`
-2. On the right side of the `3D Viewport` click the camera icon
+2. On the right side of the `3D Viewport` click the camera icon.
+You are now seeing what the camera sees.
+Whatever is in the outlined box in the center is whatever will be in the rendered image.
+In order to leave the camera, click the camera icon again
 3. On the right sidebar click `View`, `View`, `View Lock`, `Lock`: check `Camera to View`
 4. Now when you move around the camera will also move around
 5. I suggest increasing the camera focal length (like decreasing Minecraft FOV) by selecting the Camera, going to the right side bar, clicking the green camera icon, and changing `Lens`, `Focal Length`